 As anyone who is rich knows it is often not something that just happens.
-Instead, getting rich is usually the result of years of financial discipline, investing, and following principles of money and wealth building.
+Instead, getting rich is usually the result of years of financial discipline and following certain money principles.
 However, as you might know, what works today might not have worked twenty years ago.

 Similarly, what worked twenty years ago might be outdated today.
-Because specific financial strategies might fluctuate, it is best to identify those principles of wealth building that remain the same, month after month or year after year.
-These types of strategies are critical to becoming rich because they help you avoid getting caught up with mob investment mentality or so-called market razzmatazz.
+It's best to identify those money principles that remain the same over time.
+These types of strategies are critical to becoming rich because they help you avoid getting caught up with mob investment mentality.

-One of the key components in the principle of ensuring you, yourself, are paid before anyone else is the idea of automation.
-Specifically, you should establish some sort of automatic savings system that debits a predefined amount from your paycheck and deposits it into some sort of savings account.
+One of the key components is ensuring you are paid before anyone else.
+This is the idea of automation.
+Specifically, you should establish some sort of automatic savings system that debits a predefined amount from your paycheck.
+Then, it would deposit it into some sort of savings account.

 The savings account can be a standard savings account, or it can be a 401k or IRA.
 In terms of following this step, the specific type of account does not matter.
-What matters is that you automate that which is most important and do so at a minimal rate of approximately 10 percent.
+What matters is that you automate that which is most important at a minimal rate of 10%.
 Once you do, everything else that by definition is less important can then be taken care of.

 In the modern era, automatic deductions can, of course, be setup at your place of employment.
 However, even if you own your own business or work on gigs, you can use an app to automatically transfer money from your primary account to some type of savings vehicle.